Schmeeow/plexbot/README.md

-# plexbot
+# simplexbot

-Simple Telegram bot for PLEX media server
+Simple Telegram bot for your PLEX media server

 This telegram bot can read data from PLEX mediaserver library and send it to telegram user in a response for basic commands: